sinae99/LPIC2-LAB/README.md

 ____________________________________________________________________________

-i use Ansible to manage my nodes because its agentless and its way more easier than other alternatives.
+i use Ansible to manage my nodes.

 ive divided my nodes into 4 groups, and this is